erikrose/blessings/README.rst

 1.0.1
   * Fixed a crash when piping output to other programs.
 Funny how the very act of releasing software causes bugs to emerge, isn't it?
+  * Fixed a buggy test that crashed when run with anything but nose-progressive (which was conveniently calling setupterm() itself).

 1.0
   * Extracted Terminator from nose-progressive, my `progress-bar-having,